Media monitoring

-Media monitoring is the activity of monitoring the output of the print, online and broadcast media.
-It is based on analyzing a diverse range of media platforms in order to identify trends that can be used for a variety of reasons such as political, commercial and scientific purposes.
+Media monitoring is the process of tracking and analysing various forms of media, including print, online, broadcast, and selected social media, to gather mentions and insights on specific topics, companies, individuals, or industries.
+This process helps organisations stay informed about how they are being perceived, enabling them to respond to news, trends, and public opinion.

-It can be conducted in a systematic way by comparing the content presented in the media with external sources, in an attempt of fact-checking, or in a less formal and time demanding manner by independent groups and media critics that aim to check the quality of what is available on the media, especially related to press freedom and focusing on the concept of responsibilizing the media organizations.
-In general, media monitoring focuses on developing insights, in various fields, of what is actually occurring while finding the balance to not overanalyze certain factors.
+It can be conducted in a systematic way by comparing the content presented in the media with external sources, in an attempt of fact-checking, or in a less formal manner by independent groups and media critics who aim to check the quality of the information available on the media, especially related to press freedom and holding media organizations responsible.
+In general, media monitoring focuses on developing insights, in various fields, on what is actually occurring while finding the balance to not overanalyze certain factors.

 In business

-In the commercial sphere, media monitoring is usually carried out in-house or by a media monitoring service company that can provide such services on a subscription basis.
+In the commercial sphere, media monitoring is usually carried out in-house by using a media monitoring service that provides platform access on a subscription basis, or through the use of a PR or marketing agency.

 The services that media monitoring companies provide typically include the systematic recording of radio and television broadcasts, social media, web-TV, the collection of press clippings from print media publications and the collection of data from online information sources.
 The material collected usually consists of any media output that makes reference to the client, its activities and its designated topics of interests.
 The monitoring of online consumer sources such as blogs, forums and social networks is more specifically known as buzz monitoring which informs the company of how its service or product is perceived by users.

-Most media monitoring is done within private public relations agencies or businesses in house public relations sectors.
-Publicists will track the number of times the company was mentioned within different platforms, including magazines, newspapers, blogs, and social media.
-These entries are referred to as "clippings" and are compiled into monthly reports by the Public Relations firm and then presented to the client along with the circulation and impressions from these platforms.
-Circulation is how many subscribers or viewers the platform has, and impressions are calculated by multiplying the circulation by three.
-Impressions are only calculated for print media because it is assumed print media will be circulated past the original subscribers.
-These figures are calculated to show the client approximately how many people their message has reached.
+Media monitoring is performed by tracking the number of times a keyword (often the company, a name or a specific topic) was mentioned within different platforms, including magazines, newspapers, blogs, and social media.
+These entries are referred to as "clippings" and are often presented in a feed-like view by media monitoring platforms.
+Additionally, they can be summarised in automated reports provided by the platform or analysed by specialist media analysis or public relations companies.